Wednesday, September 26, 2012

 In Figure 7-3 we have an 89-period and a 144-period EMA

 cross that generates a sell signal on the daily chart.
-6 month drawdownimage image
+6 month drawdown

 although the zero line cross by the black line is still the most